PTR™ Blanket is on sale now! Use code SPREADTHEWORD for $2,000 discount.

 Understanding the Horse Hoof and Its Importance

-Horse hoof is a marvel of natural engineering, critical for a horse’s mobility and health.
+A horse hoof is a marvel of natural engineering, critical for a horse’s mobility and health.
 Much like a foundation supports a building, the hoof supports the entire weight of the horse.
 Here’s a quick glance at what makes the horse hoof so special:

 • Outer Structures: These include the hoof wall and coronary band, all working together to protect inner components.